RindoGaming/Pokedex/README.md

 Hendrik
 -
-- Goed samen werken
+- Goed samen werken.
-- De manier waarop wij samen werkte
+- De manier waarop wij samen werkte.

 Jarno
 -
 - Zorgen dat er betere communicatie is.
-- Planning wat beter organiseren
+- Planning wat beter organiseren.

 Jay
 -
--
+- Refactoring code at the end of the day/ hour of the day.
--
+- Better time management in both planning and execution.

 Senn
 -